carriemacfarlane/carriewritesdocs/blog/2024-07-27-7plusorminus2.md

 tags: [lists]
 ---

-When I review draft knowledgebase articles for publication, I provide feedback and explanations extracted from our style guide.
+When I review draft knowledgebase articles for publication, I provide feedback and explanations that I extract from our style guide.
 My hope is that if the author understands why I’ve made a suggestion, they’ll make the change on their own next time.
 Sometimes, I double-check to make sure the rationale in our style guide is still valid.

 Recently, when I double-checked a style convention that I had long thought to be true, I found a bit of controversy.
 I had been taught that lists with more than 7-10 steps should be divided into sections with subheadings.
 Because cognitive psychology research showed that people can remember about 7 chunks of information at a time, many web designers concluded that menus should contain no more than 7 items, plus or minus 2.
 This “Seven, Plus or Minus Two” convention made sense in technical writing, too: excessively long to-do lists are overwhelming.